Chapter 04: Let’s Learn Swift Programming Language – Array in Swift

 apps.removeAll(keepCapacity: false)

-Here is how you can replace element at specific index 1
+Here is how you can replace an element at a specific index: 1

 apps[1] = "Sketch"

-I hope this blog post will clear all your doubts about Array in Swift Programming Language.
+I hope this blog post clarifies your doubts about Array in Swift Programming Language.

 Thanks & Regards